MapsPeople/docs/src/cms/index.md

 1. Select one or more Buildings.
 1. Select one or more Floors.
 1. Filters on whether Rooms, POIs, and Areas should be shown on the Map and in the List.
-1. A filter to narrow down what to display, based on predefined or custom types.
+1. A filter to narrow down Locations to display of specific Location Types.
 1. A filter to narrow down Locations to display of specific Categories.
-1. A filter to narrow down what to display, based on App User Role restrictions.
+1. A filter to narrow down Locations to display with specific App User Roles applied.
-1. Click to search based on your defined parameters.
+1. Click to search for Locations using a Location’s name, Location ID, Alias, or External ID.
-1. Open the editing menu for the Location you have selected.
+1. Bulk edit button activated by selecting one or more Locations in the List view.
+This allows you to bulk update Location Attributes, such as Location Type, Searchability, Categories, Aliases, and more.
-1. Open a list containing all your Locations.
+1. Expands a list containing all your Locations.
+Filters are applied to Location data shown on both the Map and in the List view.
-1. A floor selecter, to select your active Floor.
+1. A Floor selector, to select the displayed Floor on the Map.
 1. The main toolbar to modify your Solution.

 #### Toolbar

 ![map-toolbar](/assets/cms/interface-overview/Map_Toolbar.png)

-Working left to right, the functionality in this main toolbar is as follows - You can also hover over the icons in the CMS to see their names.
+Working left to right, the functionality in this main Toolbar is as follows - You can also hover over the icons in the CMS to see their names.

-* **Add POI** - Creates a Point of Interest where you click, and opens the configuration menu to add information to it.
+* **Add POI** - Creates a Point of Interest where you click on the Map.
+Afterwards it opens an editor where Location details can be adjusted.
-* **Add Area** - Creates an Area by clicking to create corners of a polygon.
+* **Add Area** - Creates an Area by clicking on the Map to create corners of a polygon.
+Afterwards it opens an editor where Area details can be adjusted.
-* **Show Network** - A toggle button to show or hide the route network your Directions feature will use.
+* **Show Network** - A toggle button to show or hide the Route Network your Directions feature will use.
-* **Add Normal Route Element** - Creates a Route Element on your map - These would usually be used to create "invisible" barriers, by customising the Restrictions for the Route Element, for example, if you do not want your Directions to guide your visitors down a specific hallway, but there isn't a physical door present.
+* **Add Barrier Route Element** - Creates a Route Element on your map - The Barrier Route Element can be used to apply e.g. restrictions, delay, or one way direction to specific parts of the Network.
+For example, if you do not want your Directions to guide your visitors down a specific hallway, but there isn't a physical Door present, this Route Element can be used.
-* **Reload Route Network** - Reload the Route Network.
+* **Reload Route Network** - Reloads the Route Network.
+Route Element changes' effect on the Network becomes visible after reloading the Network.
-* **Zoom Level** - Adjust the zoom level.
+* **Zoom Level** - Adjust the Zoom Level.
 Values range from 15 (zoom out) to 22 (zoom in).

 ### Solution Details

-Solution details is the page to handle some of the less-obvious facets of managing your solution, such as organising your locations into "Types" and "Categories", or exporting your map in a resolution suitable for printing.
+Under Solution Details you can find several subpages, which are described below:

 #### Types